 Check perille.fi which compares bus, train and taxi prices with a single search.

-Flight ticket prices are good to be bought from any reliable online travel agency or directly from Finnair or Norwegian.
+Flight ticket prices are reasonable to be bought from any reliable online travel agency or directly from Finnair or Norwegian.

 International Public Transport to Finland